-FF would collapse Government over Children’s Hospital but for Brexit
+FF would collapse Government over children’s hospital but for Brexit

 Mr Kelly said the timeline set out by the Department of Public Expenditure and the Department of Health in relation to who knew what and who did what “don’t add up”.

-Mr Kelly said the positions of the Minister for Public Expenditure Paschal Donohoe and Minister for Health Simon Harris could be in peril.
+Mr Kelly said the positions of the Minister for Public Expenditure Paschal Donohoe and Mr Harris could be in peril.

 “If we find out that it was a change in the timelines, I think both their positions are in serious trouble particularly if we find out there was information in either of their departments that contradicts the timelines.

 “But I think Pascal Donohoe has a serious issue one way or the other and the issue is the competency of him and whether his department is actually functioning on behalf of the taxpayer.
-Either way either way, it’s bad news.”
+Either way either way, it’s bad news,” Mr Kelly said.